- 5 Things To Do & Restaurants in NYC For the Under-7 Set

 What To Do: Look at subway art!
 The subway system houses some of the most interesting art installations in the city.
 My kids and I especially like these:

 • Tom Otterness’ “Life Underground” at 14th Street and 8th Avenue: These bronze sculptures, located throughout the floors and along the railings and ceilings, are fun to explore.

-• Toby Buonagurio’s “35 Times” at Times Square/42nd Street transfer corridor from the 1/2/3 and the Shuttle: Thirtyfive brightly colored ceramic panels depict NYC scenes that mingle jazz musicians, Broadway actors and subway riders.
+• Toby Buonagurio’s “35 Times” at Times Square/42nd Street transfer corridor from the 1/2/3 and the Shuttle: 35 brightly colored ceramic panels depict NYC scenes that mingle jazz musicians, Broadway actors and subway riders.

-Where To Eat: Ellen’s Stardust Diner, 1650 Broadway near Times Square
+Where To Eat: Ellen’s Stardust Diner

 The reason to go—and even tolerate the lines—are the wait staff who sing while you wait for your supper.
-Take a good look at the guy bringing you your burger—you might spot him in chorus of Mama Mia the next time you’re in town.
+Take a good look at the guy bringing you your burger—you might spot him in chorus of Come From Away the next time you’re in town.